-Join us for a week of work, relaxation and worship.
+Join us for a week of work and relaxation, transitioning our remote community from one season to the next!
 Whether this is your first visit or your fiftieth, Holden invites you to lend your time and talents for community projects and summer or winter preparations.

 What is a Work Week?

 Work: We offer work opportunities for a variety of levels and skill sets in many areas including landscaping, gardening, carpentry, painting, sewing, and general sprucing up.
 In addition, there will be several Village projects that have particular needs if you have specialized skills.
-Teaching Staff will be in the Village and programming will be part of our daily rhythm.
+Events and programming will be part of our daily rhythm.

 Community: Meet other volunteers through shared meals, daily worship, and entertaining activities.